eddiecorrigall/jungle/README.md

 This project is for educational purposes (but mostly to have fun).
 There are a couple of goals for this language.

 - JVM programming accessibility for command-line
-- fully transparent compiling process
+- Fully transparent compiling process
-- simplified Java language feature
+- Simplified Java language feature
     - no object oriented programming
     - no `null`